dsyer/FrameworkBenchmarks/cloud.md

 worker_name = "worker-4d675238400dcf52"
 ```

-Run the postinstall script to update the IP addresses on the remotes:
+Run the postinstall script to update the IP addresses on the remotes and run some host-specific automations:

 ```
 $ for f in server database worker; do ./scripts/postinstall.sh `terraform output $f'_ip' | sed -e 's/"//g'`; done